BC Recovery Benefit

 Filing 2020 taxes

-If you plan to file your 2020 tax return as a resident of B.C. and you were a resident in B.C. on or before December 18, 2020, you’re a resident of B.C. for this benefit.
+If you are filing your 2020 tax return as a resident of B.C. and you were a resident in B.C. on December 18, 2020, you’re a resident of B.C. for this benefit.

 Temporarily living in another province

-If you physically resided outside B.C. on December 18, 2020 but B.C. is where you usually live, you’re a resident in B.C. for the benefit if most of your significant residential ties are in B.C.
+If you physically resided outside B.C. on December 18, 2020 but B.C. is where you usually live, and you're filing your 2020 tax return as a resident of B.C., you’re a resident in B.C. for this benefit.

 This could include students who attend school outside of B.C.